Awareness, Exploration and Preparation

 The Gwinnett County Public School's Office of Advisement and Counseling encourages school counselors to raise Awareness, lead Exploration, and demand Preparation of our students through a comprehensive counseling program in every school.

-Four GCPS School Counseling Programs were awarded the Recognized ASCA Model Program (RAMP) award during the American School Counselor Association's (ASCA) conference held in Los Angeles.
-The four school counseling programs receiving the award were Shiloh Middle School, Lanier Middle School, Mason Elementary School, and Ferguson Elementary School.
+Three GCPS School Counseling Programs were awarded the Recognized ASCA Model Program (RAMP) award during the American School Counselor Association's (ASCA) conference held in Boston.
+The three school counseling programs receiving the award were Benefield Elementary School, FIve Forks Middle School, and Sycamore Elementary School.

 2019 GCPS Counseling Award Recipients